 It’s something that most of us will consider at some point during our lifetime.
 To help with the decision-making process, the professionals at The Olear Team have compiled a list of steps to help guide you through this process.
 The four keys to a successful decision: Assessment, Examine Solutions, Declutter, Written Plan.

 An assessment involves taking an honest look at how much of your dwelling you actually use.
 For example, if you live in a six-room house and find yourself only using the living room, kitchen and one bedroom on a regular basis, you are likely a good candidate for downsizing.
 You should also assess your daily activities and safety.
 Will moving impact your social activities and/or provide a safer place to live?
-There’s a lot to consider, so answer as honestly as possible.
+There’s a lot to consider, so answer as honestly as possible so you can make the right decision.
+This is why we refer to the process not as down-sizing, but right-sizing as the right opportunity can look different for every home seller.

 Downsizing doesn’t have to mean moving from your family home directly into a retirement facility.
 Examine all possible solutions, such as downsizing to a condo, apartment or even a smaller single-level home.
 It’s also a good time to examine your financial situation.
 Is it possible that downsizing will provide you with more financial freedom?